BZandi/DL-PupilModel/README.md

 https://github.com/spitschan/WatsonYellott2012_PupilSize

-An analysis of the prediction errors such classical L- and M-cone based pupil models was performed in the following publication:
+An analysis of the prediction errors of such classical L- and M-cone based pupil models was performed in the following publication:

 Zandi, B., Klabes, J. & Khanh, T.Q.
 Prediction accuracy of L- and M-cone based human pupil light models.
 Sci Rep 10, 10988 (2020). https://doi.org/10.1038/s41598-020-67593-3